ECB to launch review that will redefine its mission and tools

 But policy hawks on the Governing Council, who have long called for the ECB’s money taps to be shut off, will not go down without a fight.

-Some of them favor creating a tolerance band around 2%, which would lower pressure on the ECB to act, while others would leave the target unchanged or even cut it.
+Some of them favour creating a tolerance band around 2%, which would lower pressure on the ECB to act, while others would leave the target unchanged or even cut it.

 Rate-setters will also debate the pros and cons of their tools, such as sub-zero rates and massive bond purchases, which have been credited with staving off the threat of deflation but at the cost of an unprecedented rise in house and bond prices.